aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-formatting/_index.md

 ### **How to Use the GetStyle and SetStyle Methods**

 If developers need to apply different formatting styles to different cells then it's better to get the [**Style**](https://reference.aspose.com/cells/net/aspose.cells/style) of the cell using [**Cell.GetStyle**](https://reference.aspose.com/cells/net/aspose.cells/cell/methods/getstyle) method, specify the style attributes and then apply the formatting using [**Cell.SetStyle**](https://reference.aspose.com/cells/net/aspose.cells/cell/methods/setstyle) method.
-An example is given below to demonstrate this approach to apply various formatting on a cell.
+An example is given below to demonstrate this approach to apply various formatting to a cell.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Formatting-ApproachesToFormatData-UsingGetStyleSetStyle-1.cs" >}}

 ### **How to Use Style Object to Format Different Cells**

-If developers need to apply the Same formatting style to different cells then they can use [**Style**](https://reference.aspose.com/cells/net/aspose.cells/style) object.
+If developers need to apply the same formatting style to different cells then they can use a [**Style**](https://reference.aspose.com/cells/net/aspose.cells/style) object.
 Please follow the steps below to use the [**Style**](https://reference.aspose.com/cells/net/aspose.cells/style) object:

 1. Add a [**Style**](https://reference.aspose.com/cells/net/aspose.cells/style) object by calling the [**CreateStyle**](https://reference.aspose.com/cells/net/aspose.cells/workbook/methods/createstyle) method of the [**Workbook**](https://reference.aspose.com/cells/net/aspose.cells/workbook) class
 1. Access the newly added [**Style**](https://reference.aspose.com/cells/net/aspose.cells/style) object
-1. Set the desired properties/attributes of the [**Style**](https://reference.aspose.com/cells/net/aspose.cells/style) object to apply desired formatting settings
+1. Set the desired properties/attributes of the [**Style**](https://reference.aspose.com/cells/net/aspose.cells/style) object to apply the required formatting settings
 1. Assign the configured [**Style**](https://reference.aspose.com/cells/net/aspose.cells/style) object to your desired cells

 This approach can greatly improve the efficiency of your applications and save memory too.